-This is a civil action for monetary relief in which plaintiff Frank Humphrey, who is proceeding pro se, alleges that he received physical injuries from a fall caused by actions and omissions of the defendants.
-Plaintiff has paid the \$350 fee for filing this case.
+This is a civil action filed by plaintiff Melvin Gillen, who is proceeding pro se.
+Plaintiff has paid the \$400 fee for filing this case.

 The next step is for plaintiff to serve his complaint on the defendants.
 Under Fed.
 R. Civ.
 P. 4(m), a plaintiff has 120 days after filing a complaint in which to serve the defendants.
 However, that is an outside limit with few exceptions.
-This court requires that a plaintiff act diligently in moving his case to resolution.
-If plaintiff acts promptly, he should be able to serve his complaint on the defendants well before the deadline for doing so established in Rule 4.
+This court requires that plaintiffs in civil lawsuits, even plaintiffs working without an attorney, must attend to all matters in their lawsuits quickly and diligently in order to obtain a just, speedy and inexpensive resolution of each matter, as required by Federal Rule of Civil Procedure 1.
+If plaintiff acts promptly, then he should be able to serve his complaint on the defendants well before the deadline for doing so established in Rule 4.

-To help plaintiff understand the procedure for serving a complaint, I am enclosing with this order a copy of a document titled "Procedure for Serving a Complaint on a Corporation in a Federal Lawsuit."
-In addition, I am enclosing a summons issued by the clerk's office for each defendant in accordance with the procedures set out in Option 2 of the memorandum.
-To the extent that plaintiff wishes to attempt service on the defendants using Option 1 of the procedure, he may obtain the AO 398 notice of lawsuit and AO 399 waiver of summons forms from this court's website at www.wiwd.uscourts.gov.
+To help plaintiff understand the procedure for serving a complaint, I am enclosing with this order a copy of two documents titled "Procedure for Serving a Complaint on a Corporation, Partnership, and Unincorporated Association in a Federal Lawsuit" and "Procedure for Serving a Complaint on Individuals in a Federal Lawsuit."
+In addition, I am enclosing to plaintiff an extra copy of his complaint and the forms he will need to send to the defendants in accordance with the procedures set out in Option 1 of the instructions.